uriel1998/newsbeuter-dangerzone/README.md

 If you're looking at how to adapt this for your own use case, these are probably the ones to look at.

+#### Save to Surfraw / Elinks Bookmark file (output)

+Examples to show the different paths; this is essentially the "default" bookmarking behavior of newsbeuter/newsboat.
+They have almost identical formats.

+#### Submit to the Wayback Machine (output)

+While there is an official client, I wrote this using curl calls and [API Keys](https://archive.org/account/s3.php).
+You need an account there to get your own API keys.
+Place them into `agaeter.ini`, or export `WAYBACK_SECRET` and `WAYBACK_ACCESS` as environment variables.

+#### Mastodon via toot (output)

+Install and set up [toot](https://github.com/ihabunek/toot/).
+If `toot` is not in your `$PATH`, then you need to place the location of the binary into `agaetr.ini`.

+#### todo.txt / todoman (output)

+This actually has integrations for two different todo systems, both [Todo-txt](http://todotxt.org/) and [todoman](https://github.com/pimutils/todoman), depending on what is available and installed.
+It will try `todo-txt` first.
+It will add a task made up of the title and the URL.
+This is a good example of where adding a description during the bookmark creation process is very useful.

 ### Shaarli (output) *

 Saves the URL to your Shaarli instance.